rainjs/rainjs/doc/source/getting_started/configuration.rst

   - idleWebsocket - the number of seconds after which a socket becomes idle.
 The default value is 1200 (20 minutes).

+- **websocket** - an optional Object with the following keys:

+  - idleTime - optional parameter regarding the default timeout time for an inactive websocket connection, if missing the default is 20 minutes
+  - disconnectIdle - optional boolean parameter representing if the disconnect Sockets on idle time should run or not, if missing this will automatically be false.
+  - disconnectIdleOnMaxConn - optional parameter representing the maximal number of admited idle websockets on the server, if missing this will be set to 2000.
+  - idleCheckInterval - optional parameter representing the interval of time in which it will check for idle websocket connections, if missing default is set to 10 seconds.

 - **defaultLanguage** - a String representing the default language used by the I18N feature to translate messages and to determine what localized resources to use.
 This value is used to determine translated text when a message translation in a required language couldn't be found.